 Failback after failover

-After a Failover with master server participation, failback restores the previous role of that master server.
+After a Failover with master server participation, failback restores the previous role of that master server, the pre-failover master server.
 After a successful failback,

 Prerequisites for using the failback command